 - Fellow Member of The Institute of Certified Management Accountants (CMA, Australia)

-- Associate Member of The Taxation Institute of Hong Kong (TIHK)
+- Fellow Member of The Taxation Institute of Hong Kong (TIHK)

 Dr. Leung has taken up the role of Assistant Dean (Undergraduate) since January 2020.
-She mainly oversees the enrichment programmes for undergraduate students, including overseas exchange programmes, international case competitions, corporate / professional training programmes and other enrichment activities.
+She mainly oversees the enrichment programmes for undergraduate students, including overseas exchange programmes, international case competitions, corporate and internship programmes and other enrichment activities.

 - Advanced Financial Accounting (Postgraduate course)